oleroma/Grip/readme.md

 ### **NO-SCREWS OPTION**

 The solid version is designed to be held together with screws.
-The hollow version does not require screws for assembly, though you can still add them if preferred.
+The hollow version does not require screws for assembly, though you can still have them if preferred.

 ### **PRINTING**